TheRedmc-Off/PassGen/README.md

 You can contact me at theredmc67@gmail.com (it is just my alt and old gmail lmao)
 ## Screenshots
+### The main menu

 ![Main Menu](/img/MainMenu.png?raw=true "Main menu")

+### The Generation process

 ![Generator](/img/Generator.png?raw=true "Generator")

+### The created file

 ![File Created in Documents folder](/img/File.png?raw=true "File")

+# The text stored inside the file

 ![Passwords stored in the text file](/img/SavedText.png?raw=true "Saved text")

+## Contributing
+Feel free to fork or edit this repo code, it is open-source, but please mention me!!!
+You can also create some pull requests